Mardekaar/RefindPlus/README-Dev.md

   - Basically allows working as if NVMe is natively supported by the firmware.
 - Provides APFS filesystem capability, if required, via an inbuilt `APFS JumpStart` driver.
   - Removes the need to load external drivers on units without native APFS support.
-  - Additionally ensures matching APFS drivers for specific macOS versions are used.
+  - Additionally ensures matching APFS drivers for specific Mac OS versions are used.
   - Basically allows working as if APFS is natively supported by the firmware.
 - Fully supports APFS filesystem requirements.
-  - This allows booting recent macOS versions from single named volumes.
+  - This allows booting recent Mac OS versions from single named volumes.
     - As opposed to generic and difficult to distinguish `PreBoot` volumes.
     - Avoids compromising system integrity by otherwise requiring SIP to be disabled.
   - This also allows booting `FileVault` encrypted volumes from single named volumes.